At Cambridge Biotherapies, we provide empirically-validated treatments for patients suffering from depression

 How Does TMS Work?

-In addition to standard TMS, we also offer an empirically-validated protocol called “theta burst,” which research is demonstrating may be more effective than standard TMS and takes only three to six minutes per treatment.
+In addition to standard TMS services in Boston, we also offer a new empirically-validated protocol called Theta Burst Stimulation.
+Recent research has demonstrated that Theta Burst Stimulation may be even more effective than standard TMS, and as an added bonus, it takes only three to six minutes per treatment (as opposed to the average 20 minutes for TMS).

 Remission rates are variable, but a course of TMS therapy for depression can keep patients symptom-free for a year or more.